foliant-docs/foliant/README.rst

     "toc": "true",                    // Add table of contents or not.
     "tof": "true",                    // Unknown
     "template": "basic",              // LaTeX template to use.
 Do NOT add ".tex"!
     "version": "1.0",                 // Document version.
-If not specified
+If set to "auto"
-                                      // or set to "auto," the version is generated
+                                      // the version is generated automatically
-                                      // automatically based on git tag and revision number.
+                                      // based on git tag and revision number.
-    "date":"true",                    // Add date to the title page.
+    "date": "true",                   // Add date to the title page and output
+                                      // file name.
     "type": "",                       // Unknown
     "alt_doc_type": "",               // Unknown
     "filters": ["filter1", "filter2"] // Pandoc filters